-The Lodi Pride campaign is a way for each of us along with community organizations, businesses, and schools can show our Lodi Pride.
+The Lodi Pride campaign is a way for each of us along with community organizations, businesses, and schools to show our Lodi Pride.

-- Individuals can get a Lodi Pride yard sign by stopping by the School District Office and purchasing one from the Lodi Athletic Boosters for $10.00
+- Individuals can get a Lodi Pride yard sign by stopping into the School District Office and purchasing one from the Lodi Athletic Boosters for $10.00

 Lodi Pride Awards

 The Lodi Community Action Team recognizes those groups and individuals who exhibit Lodi Pride while caring for the youth in Lodi.
 Any community member can nominate individuals or organizations who they feel represent the values of Lodi Pride.
 Pictured below are some of our current & past award winners.

 Block Party Wagon